nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 .. note::

-   If you do not have an external debug probe available to program the Thingy:91, you can directly program by :ref:`using the USB (MCUboot) method and nRF Connect Programmer <programming_usb>`.
+   If you do not have an external debug probe available to program the Thingy:91, you can directly program by :ref:`using the USB (MCUboot) method and nRF Connect Programmer <programming_thingy>`.
    In this scenario, use the :file:`app_signed.hex` firmware image file.

 .. note::